kaw393939/calc_design_patterns/readme.md

 5. **(Bonus) Explore Multiprocessing Capabilities:**
    - Investigate adding multiprocessing features to enable commands/plugins to run on separate cores.
 This enhancement is a forward-looking feature that prepares your application for future scalability and performance improvements.

+## Grading Rubric (Total: 100 Points)

+- **Testing (50 Points):**
+  - Comprehensive test coverage near 100% average coverage: 50 Points

+- **Functionality (50 Points):**
+  - Implementation of command pattern and REPL: 10 Points
+  - Interactive calculator commands (add, subtract, multiply, divide): 20 Points
+  - Successful plugin architecture integration for dynamic command loading: 20 Ensure that the functionality aligns with the requirements and demonstrates the effective use of the command pattern and plugin architecture as outlined in the instructor videos.

 ## Recommended Viewing

 To complement the project work, the following videos are highly recommended: